Policies and Procedures

-In the case of any absence due to illness, the Division recommends the student visit the Student Health Services or other health care facility.
-For any extended leave from Clinical Education because of an illness or injury, a grade of "Incomplete" will be awarded if all requirements cannot be met prior to the end of the grading period.
-A student has eight weeks into the next semester to remove the Incomplete grade.
-(Refer to the current issue of the Undergraduate Bulletin).
+In the case of any absence due to illness, the Division recommends the student visit UNC Campus Health or other health care facility.
+For any extended leave from Clinical Education because of an illness or injury, a grade of “Incomplete” will be awarded if all requirements cannot be met prior to the end of the grading period.
+A student has eight weeks into the next semester to remove the Incomplete grade. (refer to the UNC Academic Catalog for specific requirements).

 In the event of inclement weather, the student is expected to report as usual to the assigned clinical area unless UNC-CH is officially closed.
 Students have to determine for themselves if they can reach the clinical site safely.
 Any clinical time missed due to inclement weather must be made up.

 While in clinical areas, students represent the UNC-CH Division of Radiologic Science and should do so with dignity and in accordance with accepted professional dress codes.
 The uniform dress code is in effect whenever a student is fulfilling a clinical assignment.
 If the student is not dressed appropriately, he or she will be dismissed from the clinical area until the student is back in compliance with the dress codes.
 Missed clinical time will be made up at the discretion of the Clinical Coordinator.

 Students will always respect patient confidentiality in regard to all patients’ diagnoses, treatment, and records at all times.
 Students will follow all institution guidelines related to patient information and each institution’s HIPAA compliance policies and procedures.
 A violation of HIPPA policies will result in dismissal from the program.